JackLimH/WebsiteTemplates/README.md

-# sgcraft
+# Minecraft
-minecraft server website
+minecraft server website templates

-Website for my favorite mc server!

-make a change? make a pull request
+Website templates, you can fork it and make your own website by changing the content.